Anti-Inflammatory Diet Plan →

 1. Preheat oven to 350F.
 Line the bottom of an 8×8” square baking pan with parchment paper and grease the edges.
 Set aside.

-2. In a small pot, bring your almond milk to a quick boil then steep your chai tea bags in it for 4 to 6 minutes.
+2. In a small pot, bring your almond milk to a quick boil then steep your tea bags in it for 4 to 6 minutes.
 The longer you steep, the stronger the chai taste.
 Remove tea bags.

 3. In the same pot, add your coconut oil or butter, dark chocolate chips, and maple syrup.
 Heat on medium until butter and chocolate chips are mixed together with the chai latte.
 It should look like a creamy chocolate sauce once melted.
 Set aside.